PAYGO: Return of statutory PAYGO (2010–present)

 On February 12, 2010, Obama signed statutory PAYGO rules into law.

+Administrative PAYGO (2019-present)

+The Administrative Pay-As-You-Go Act of 2023 (Fiscal Responsibility Act of 2023) implements statutory PAYGO for administrative actions. of President Trump on 10 October 2019 was the first implementation.

 Social insurance

 In social insurance, PAYGO refers to an unfunded system in which current contributors to the system pay the expenses for the current recipients.
 In a pure PAYGO system, no reserves are accumulated and all contributions are paid out in the same period.
 The opposite of a PAYGO system is a funded system, in which contributions are accumulated and paid out later (together with the interest on it) when eligibility requirements are met.

 U.S. Social Security

 An important example of such a PAYGO system in this second sense is Social Security in the U.S. In that system, contributions are paid by the currently employed population in the form of the Federal Insurance Contributions Act tax (FICA), while recipients are mostly individuals of at least 62 years of age.
-Social Security is not a pure PAYGO system, because it accumulates excess revenue in the Old-Age, Survivors, and Disability Insurance Trust Funds (OASDI).
+Social Security is not a pure PAYGO system, because it theoretically accumulates excess revenue in the Old-Age, Survivors, and Disability Insurance Trust Funds (OASDI).
+In practice, however, excess revenue has previously been used for other government spending while the Trust Funds are simply accounting vehicles for money owed by the Treasury.
+Moreover, Social Security costs have exceeded revenue since 2010.